JBiederstedt/e-plantShopping/README.md

 # 🌿 Paradise Nursery Shopping App

-Dieses Projekt ist Teil des [IBM Full Stack Software Developer Professional Certificate](https://www.coursera.org/professional-certificates/ibm-full-stack-cloud-developer) auf Coursera.
+This project is part of the [IBM Full Stack Software Developer Professional Certificate](https://www.coursera.org/professional-certificates/ibm-full-stack-cloud-developer) on Coursera.

-Es handelt sich um eine React-Webanwendung, die eine Shopping-Oberfläche für Pflanzen simuliert.
-Die Anwendung verwendet Redux zur Verwaltung des Warenkorbs und ermöglicht das Hinzufügen, Entfernen und Bearbeiten von Produkten im Einkaufswagen.
+It is a React-based web application that simulates a shopping interface for plant products.
+The application uses Redux to manage the cart and allows users to add, remove, and update products in the shopping cart.

 ---

-## 📦 Projektstruktur
+## 📦 Project Structure

-Die Anwendung besteht aus folgenden Hauptkomponenten:
+The application consists of the following main components:

-- **ProductList**: Zeigt Pflanzenprodukte in Kategorien an, inkl.
-Beschreibung, Preis, Bild und "Add to Cart"-Funktion.
+- **ProductList**: Displays plant products grouped by category, including description, price, image, and "Add to Cart" functionality.
-- **CartItem**: Visualisiert den aktuellen Warenkorb inkl.
-Mengensteuerung, Summenberechnung und Checkout-Button.
+- **CartItem**: Shows the current cart view including quantity controls, subtotal calculation, and a checkout button.
-- **Redux Store (CartSlice)**: Globale Verwaltung des Warenkorbs mittels Redux Toolkit.
+- **Redux Store (CartSlice)**: Manages global cart state using Redux Toolkit.
-- **Responsives Design**: Optimiert für Desktop und mobile Endgeräte.
+- **Responsive Design**: Optimized for both desktop and mobile devices.
-- **Deployment**: Über GitHub Pages bereitgestellt.
+- **Deployment**: Hosted via GitHub Pages.

 ---

-## 🚀 Funktionen
+## 🚀 Features

-- Darstellung von Pflanzen nach Kategorie (z.
-B. Air Purifying, Aromatic)
+- Categorized plant listing (e.g., Air Purifying, Aromatic)
-- Dynamische "Add to Cart"-Funktion mit Mengensteuerung
+- Dynamic "Add to Cart" functionality with quantity handling
-- Warenkorb-Übersicht inkl.
-Preisberechnung
+- Cart overview with real-time price calculation
-- Weiter-einkaufen-Funktion
+- "Continue Shopping" functionality
-- Checkout-Placeholder
+- Checkout placeholder
-- Responsive Layout für verschiedene Bildschirmgrößen
+- Responsive layout for multiple screen sizes

 ---

-## 🛠️ Technologien
+## 🛠️ Technologies Used

 - **React**
 - **Redux Toolkit**